epsagon/epsagon-cdk/README.md

 #### Typescript

 Replace `@aws-cdk-lambda.Function` with `epsagon-cdk.LambdaFunction`
- and add Epsagon configuration directly to your function options.
+ and add your Epsagon configuration directly to your function options.

 ```typescript
 import { LambdaFunction, LambdaSingletonFunction } from 'epsagon-cdk'